edibotopic/stokes-law/README.md

-# Stoke's Law Simulation
+# Stokes' Law Simulation

-This is an interactive simulation of Stoke's Law, which is used by scientists and engineers to approximate the velocity of sedimentation (or flotation) for particles dispersed in a solvent.
+This is an interactive simulation of Stokes' Law, which is used by scientists and engineers to approximate the velocity of sedimentation (or flotation) for particles dispersed in a solvent.

 The purpose of the simulation is to provide a visual tool for developing an intuition for the equation and the behaviour it describes, especially for students who are unfamiliar or uncomfortable with mathematics.